 On January 14, 2019, a vendor filed a Demand for Arbitration and Statement of Claim against the Company ("Demand") for alleged breach of the November 10, 2017 Preferred Specialty Pharmacy Agreement ("Agreement") between the Company and the vendor.
 On March 13, 2019, the Company terminated the Agreement for material breach by the vendor.
 On April 3, 2019, the vendor filed a Second Amended Demand for Arbitration ("SAD") for breach of the Agreement.
 The vendor seeks damages, fees, interest and cost.
 Pursuant to a schedule set forth by the Arbitration Panel, on May 3, 2019, the Company filed a Motion to Dismiss the SAD.
 That Motion was fully briefed on June 14, 2019 and was decided on July 31, 2019.
 The Arbitration Panel dismissed two of the vendor's four claims.
-The Company believes the vendor's claims are without merit and intends to vigorously defend against the claims in the Arbitration.
+The Arbitration Panel held additional hearings for the two remaining claims between August 17, 2020 and August 26, 2020 and final arguments were held on October 20, 2020.
+The Company believes the vendor's claims are without merit and is awaiting a decision from the Arbitration.
 Due to the inherent uncertainties of litigation, the Company cannot predict the outcome of the actions at this time and can give no assurances that the asserted claims will not have a material adverse effect on the financial position or results of operations of the Company.